Stability conditions and the $A_2$ quiver: Stability conditions

-{\bf Proof of Theorem 1.1.} We have a diagram of complex manifolds and holomorphic maps
+The final step is to lift Theorem \ref{proj} to obtain a proof of our main result Theorem \ref{first}.
+Consider first the case $3\leq n<\infty$.
+We have a diagram of complex manifolds and holomorphic maps

-The vertical arrows are $\C^*$-bundles, and the horizontal arrow $\theta_n$ is the isomorphism of Theorem \ref{proj}.
-We would like to complete the diagram by filling in an upper horizontal isomorphism satisfying the property claimed in Theorem 1.1.
+The vertical arrows are $\C$-bundles, and the bottom horizontal arrow $h_n$ is the isomorphism constructed in the proof of Theorem \ref{proj}.
+We would like to complete the diagram by filling in an upper horizontal isomorphism satisfying the property claimed in Theorem \ref{first}.
 Note that by construction the central charge map

-corresponds under the isomorphism $\theta_n$ to the multi-valued map given by ratios of the functions $\phi^{(i)}_n(a,b)$.
-These functions lift to $\C^2\setminus\Delta$ and are then scaled with weight $3n-4>0$ by the $\C^*$-action.
-There is therefore a unique way to fill in the upper arrow so that the multi-valued central charge map on $\Stab(\D_n)$ corresponds to $\phi^{(i)}_n(a,b)$.
+corresponds under the isomorphism $h_n$ to the map given by ratios of the functions $\phi^{(i)}_n(a,b)$ of Prop. \ref{endy}.
+These functions are well-defined on the universal cover of $\C^2\setminus\Delta$, and there is therefore a unique way to fill in the upper arrow to give an isomorphism so that the composition with the central charge map on $\Stab_*(\D_n)$ is given by the twisted periods $\phi^{(i)}_n(a,b)$.